Learn how to search for grants and fellowships for graduate school—to help you pay and gain valuable professional experience.

 Financial aid tip

 Almost everyone who applies for financial aid is eligible for some form of aid.
 File the Free Application for Federal Student Aid (FAFSA®) to see how much you qualify for.
-Embark makes it easy with a simplified process and step-by-step guidance—plus it’s free.
+Frank makes it easy with a simplified process and step-by-step guidance—plus it’s free.

 Bonus tip: Make sure to read and understand all the criteria for your graduate school grant.